 The Coronavirus Act 2020 has temporarily amended the absolute duty to make the provision in an EHC plan (section 42 of the Children and Families Act 2014) to a ‘reasonable endeavours’ duty.
 This means that during the specified period the LA needs to do whatever it reasonably can to put provision in place.

 Are the family courts closed?

 Current guidance can be accessed here for all court and tribunal users.

-The President of the Family Court has published guidance saying it will be moving to remote hearings with immediate effect.
+The President of the Family Court has published guidance with respect to remote hearings.